EndPointCorp/end-point-blog/2018/04/05/start-basic-application-with-vue-drupal.html.md

 ### Step by step

-Here's what we're going to do:
+Here’s what we’re going to do:

 * Install Vagrant, VirtualBox, and Git
 * Setup a new Drupal 8 project that will be our back-end project